boa-dev/boa-dev.github.io/blog/temporal-release/index.md

 - A good portion of missing method implementations were added as well.
 - Internal utility methods were moved to the Neri-Schneider algorithms.

-In general, the implementation was moving along at a pretty decent pace and would continue to well into roughly April of 2025 (mostly helped along by a group of students from the University of Bergen who began helping with the implementation in January 2025), but there was one final hurdle: time zone data and `ZonedDateTime`.
+In general, the implementation was moving along at a pretty decent pace, and would continue to do so well into roughly April of 2025 (mostly helped along by a group of students from the University of Bergen who began helping with the implementation in January 2025), but there was one final hurdle: time zone data and `ZonedDateTime`.